Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a scalar field incidence

-Another way to disrupt the event horizon of a Kerr-like black hole with perfect fluid DM is by throwing a scalar field with a high angular momentum into the black hole, which would result in the destruction of the event horizon.
-Semiz\cite{semiz2011} initially proposed a thought experiment involving the introduction of classical fields into extreme and near-extreme cases of black holes to destroy their event horizons.
+Another way to disrupt the event horizon of a Kerr-like black hole with perfect fluid DM is by throwing a scalar field with high angular momentum into the black hole, which would result in the destruction of the event horizon.
+Semiz\cite{semiz2011} initially proposed a thought experiment involving the introduction of a classical field into extremal and near-extremal cases of black holes to destroy their event horizons.
 Research has shown that in this situation, the event horizon of the black hole cannot be destroyed\cite{semiz2011}.
 Others have further developed this method\cite{duztas2013,semiz2015,gwak2018,Dzta2019KerrNewmanBH}.

-In this section, the focus is primarily on introducing a scalar field with high angular momentum into the interior of a Kerr-like black hole and discussing the potential for event horizon disruption in extreme and near-extreme scenarios of these Kerr black holes.
+In this section, the focus is primarily on introducing a scalar field with high angular momentum into the interior of a Kerr-like black hole and discussing the potential for event horizon disruption in extremal and near-extremal scenarios of the Kerr-like black hole.